dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->
 # Ordinary Differential Equations
 <!-- slide vertical=true -->
-## Easy
+## Easy IVPs
-- Should be able to immediately write solutions to anything of the form
+- Should be able to immediately write solutions to any initial value problem of the form
 $$
 \sum_{i=0}^n \alpha_i y^{(i)}(x) = f(x)
 $$